Data protection in research

 The Helmholtz Association is committed to promoting data protection in the research community and so it has joined up with the Max Planck Society, the Leibniz Association, the Fraunhofer Society and the German Research Foundation to form a working group of data protection commissioners.

-The working group includes the data protection commissioners of all of the Helmholtz Association’s 18 research centres.
+The working group includes the data protection commissioners of all of the Helmholtz Association’s 18 research centers.

 By bringing together data protection commissioners with backgrounds in law, business, IT and auditing, the working group is well equipped to tackle data protection issues from all angles.